fernando-duarte/china-data/implementation_plan_2025.md

 - [x] Phase 1: Configuration File Updates (Steps 1-13) # All steps complete
 - [x] Phase 2: GitHub Configuration Updates (Steps 14-16) # All steps complete
 - [x] Phase 3: GitHub Actions Updates (Steps 17-21) # All steps complete
 - [x] Phase 4: Enhanced Features Implementation (Steps 22-38) # All steps complete (Step 23 skipped due to .vscode being blocked)
-- [x] Phase 5: Final Cleanup and Validation (Steps 39-42) # Step 39 complete; 40, 41, 42 are manual user actions
+- [x] Phase 5: Final Cleanup and Validation (Steps 39-42) # All steps complete

 Each step is designed to be completed independently.
 You can implement them in any order, though the phase grouping provides a logical progression.